 Ask the Expert: What can consumer research tell us about new pathways to crypto?

 At Bakkt®, we look to incorporate breaking research into our product strategies.
-We sat down with Kim Kardash, VP of Consumer and Market Insights, to discuss recent learnings on the crypto industry.
+We sat down with Kim Kardash, our former VP of Consumer and Market Insights, to discuss recent learnings on the crypto industry.
 All the data referenced below comes from Bakkt’s Wave 1 Crypto Tracker.

 In October of 2022, Bakkt fielded Wave 1 of our bi-annual crypto tracker study.
 This project represents an exciting milestone in our quest to track shifts in attitudes, awareness and usage around crypto.
 The result is a thorough examination of the factors driving crypto adoption, the barriers still present, and promising pathways for forward-thinking brands and institutions to enter the fold.